-iOS14, Apple's mobile operating system allowing users to opt-out of data sharing in their apps, meant a lot of change for advertisers on what and how they will be able to track conversions moving forward.
+In 2021, Apple released mobile operating system iOS14, which allowed users to opt out of data sharing in their apps and created a lot of change for advertisers regarding conversion tracking.
 In other words, advertisers experienced the following:

 - Ad personalization limitations